Career Design Lab

 If you don't have a job upon graduation, you can apply for a residence permit to look for work or to start a business.
 This permit is meant for job seeking and you can get the permit for two years at the most.
 When you find a job, you should apply for a new residence permit on the basis of work.

-If you decide to start your own business or work as a freelancer or light entrepreneur after graduation, you should apply for the residence permit for an entrepreneur.
-You need to have a Business ID in order to get the residence permit for an entrepreneur.
+If you decide to start your own business or work as a freelancer or a 'light entrepreneur' after graduation, you should apply for the residence permit for entrepreneurs.
+You need to have a Business ID in order to get the residence permit for entrepreneurs.

-Finland is known as the happiest country in the world and many characteristics of Finnish working life speak for a healthy work-life balance.
+Finland has been ranked many times as the happiest country in the world and many features of Finnish working life attest to the healthy work-life balance.
 Nevertheless, as an international student it can sometimes feel tricky to find your way in the Finnish job market.
-Aalto University has created an online course Finland Works, which is a starting point for understanding the Finnish working life.
-You can register to the course anytime and study it on your own pace.
-In addition, Info Finland provides more practical information about working in Finland, such as employee’s rights and obligations.
+Aalto University has created an online course Finland Works, which is a starting point for understanding the working life in Finland.
+You can register for the course anytime and study at your own pace.
+In addition, Info Finland provides more practical information about working in Finland, such as employees' rights and obligations.

-Finnish working life is still predominantly operating in the Finnish language, although English has gained more ground in some fields and professions.
-Swedish language is also sometimes used in the working life, but much rarer than Finnish.
+Finnish working life is still operates predominantly in the Finnish language, although English has gained more ground in some fields and professions.
+Swedish is also sometimes used in work, but much less often than Finnish.
 Most Finns, especially in workplaces that require a higher education degree, have good English skills and many are accustomed to using English in various work tasks.
-However, learning some Finnish language opens up more opportunities for foreigners both in their working and personal life.
+However, learning some Finnish opens up more opportunities for foreigners both in their work and their personal life.
 Therefore, it is recommended to start learning Finnish during your study time at Aalto.
 The university offers free language studies for students through the Language Centre.

-In Finland you can find job openings and vacancies through online job portals, but there are also many roles that are filled through networks and contacts.
-This is called the hidden job market, and it is one characteristic of the Finnish working life.
+In Finland, you can find job openings and vacancies through online job portals, but there are also many roles that are filled through networks and contacts.
+This is called the hidden job market, and it is one characteristic of Finland's job market.
 A hidden job means that the employer is not advertising a job opening publicly, but instead tries to find suitable candidates through their networks, social media or with the help of a head-hunter.
-This type of recruitment emphasizes the importance of personal and professional networks, as the candidate is more likely to find out about hidden job opportunities by having an extensive network.
+This type of recruitment emphasises the importance of personal and professional networks, as the candidate is more likely to find out about hidden job opportunities by having an extensive network.

-As a student you should start creating personal and professional connections during studies: participate in career events and job fairs at the university, join the activities by student organizations, start a new hobby or do some volunteer work, for example.
-In social media, LinkedIn is the main platform for making professional connections and for recruiters to find potential candidates, so keep your LinkedIn profile updated and learn how to use it for creating new connections.
+As a student you should start creating personal and professional connections during the time of your studies: participate in career events and job fairs at the university, join student organization activities, start a new hobby or do some volunteer work, etc. In social media, LinkedIn is the main platform for making professional connections and for recruiters to find potential candidates, so keep your LinkedIn profile updated and learn how to use it for creating new connections.

-In Finland, it is common to start working alongside university studies.
-Many Finnish students do part-time work during study terms and try to find summer jobs or internships for the summer months.
-Finnish employers often expect university graduates to have some previous work experience when they are looking to hire them, and therefore international students are advised to look for part-time and summer jobs already during the first year of studies.
+In Finland, it is common to have a job alongside your university studies.
+Many Finnish students work part-time during their study terms and seek summer jobs or internships for the summer months.
+Finnish employers often expect university graduates to have some previous work experience when they are looking to hire them, and therefore international students are advised to look for part-time and summer jobs already during their first year of studies.
 You can find detailed information about these topics in the JobTeaser’s Job Search Guide.

-If you have never worked before or if you are a Bachelor student in the beginning of your studies, all work experience is beneficial.
-In the Helsinki capital region, you can find different kinds of part-time jobs that don’t necessarily require you to know Finnish language.
-You can start gathering experience for example in the restaurant or retail industry, before you land your first professional role.
+If you have never worked before or if you are a bachelor's degree student in the beginning of your studies, all work experience is beneficial.
+In the Helsinki capital region, you can find different kinds of part-time jobs that don’t necessarily require you to speak Finnish.
+You can start gathering experience in restaurants or retail, for example, before you land your first professional role.

 As a university student, one of the best ways to get work experience is through summer jobs.
-Many companies recruit students to assist in various roles during the summer months when most of the permanent employees take their summer holidays.
-The busiest months for summer job search are between December – February, and the work itself is commonly done between May – August.
+Many companies recruit students to assist in various roles during the summer months when most permanent employees take their summer holidays.
+The busiest months for the summer job search are between December and February, and the work itself is commonly done between May and August.
 Many summer jobs are full-time (40 hours/week, Monday-Friday), but part-time opportunities also exist.
 In some industries (for example restaurant and retail), working hours are often irregular and might include evening and/or weekend shifts.

-You can also find internships and trainee positions from companies and other organizations throughout the year.
-The purpose of an internship is to learn the practical application of skills gained during your studies and to help process theoretical knowledge.
-Interns are usually not expected to have extensive work experience from the field, but you might need to have a specific study background and be more advanced in your studies or close to graduation to be considered for the internship or trainee role.
+You can also find internships and trainee positions from companies and other organisations throughout the year.
+The purpose of an internship is to learn how to apply the skills gained during your studies and to help you to assimilate your theoretical knowledge.
+Interns are usually not expected to have extensive work experience in the field, but you might need to have a specific study background and be more advanced in your studies or close to graduation to be considered for an internship or trainee role.

-Thesis is a mandatory part of your degree, and especially on the Master’s level, often a good opportunity to get connected to an employer on your field.
-If you find a thesis position in a company, you have good chances of finding a permanent position in that company after graduation.
-However, finding a thesis position is not always easy and it requires an active effort from the student.
-You can start by asking about suitable companies from your professors, and by connecting with companies of your field in career fairs such as Aalto Talent Expo.
-In the fields of technology, students might also have the possibility to do their Master’s thesis work for the department of their studies.
+The thesis is a mandatory part of your degree, and especially at the master’s degree level, thesis work is often a good opportunity to connect with an employer in your field.
+If you find a company to commission your thesis, you have good chances of finding a permanent position in that company after graduation.
+However, finding a this is not always easy and it requires an active effort by the student.
+You can start by asking about your professors about suitable companies, and by connecting with companies in your field at career fairs such as Aalto Talent Expo.
+In technology fields, students may also have the possibility to do their master’s thesis work for the department of their studies.

-At Aalto University, students may work as teaching assistants, exam invigilators or research assistants.
+At Aalto University, students may work as teaching assistants, exam monitors or research assistants.
 In general, study progress is expected before it’s possible to apply for these positions.
-Most commonly students can apply to work as research assistants during the summer break after their first year of studies, or as part-time research assistants during the academic year.
+Most commonly students apply to work as research assistants during the summer break after their first year of studies, or as part-time research assistants during the academic year.
 Course assistantship requires that you have completed the course in question yourself.
 On campus jobs are often announced in JobTeaser, Aalto’s Open Positions page, or student newsletters.
-Sometimes, professors might look for and recruit suitable students directly from the study courses.
+Sometimes, professors might look for and recruit suitable students directly from their own study courses.

-Networking is crucial when looking for a job, since not all jobs are advertised publicly and many roles are filled through personal connections.
+Networking is crucial when looking for a job, since not all jobs are advertised publicly and many jobs are filled through personal connections.
 Even for public job openings, it is easier to get an interview if you have met and talked with the recruiter before.
-You can start networking and meeting recruiters in job fairs: Aalto Talent Expo is organized annually in November, and Aalto Summer Job Day in January.
-In addition, employers organize smaller meetups and company visits throughout the year, and many of such career events are published in Aalto JobTeaser Events section.
+You can start networking and meeting recruiters at job fairs: Aalto Talent Expo is held annually in November, and Aalto Summer Job Day in January.
+In addition, employers organise smaller meetups and company visits throughout the year, and many such career events are published in the Aalto JobTeaser Events section.

-If you are an international Master’s student, you can also get connected to employers through Aalto International Talent Program that runs annually between January – March.
-Application to the program usually starts around November.
-In addition, you can expand your network by connecting with Aalto alumni – previous students who have already graduated.
-Career Design Lab organizes the annual Mentoring Program for Aalto’s Master’s students and alumni, in which you get a personal mentor to advice you on career related matters.
+If you are an international Master’s student, you can also connect with employers through the Aalto International Talent Programme which runs annually between January and March.
+Application to the programme usually starts around November.
+In addition, you can expand your network by connecting with Aalto alumni.
+The Career Design Lab organises the annual Mentoring Programme for Aalto’s master’s students and alumni, in which you can get a personal mentor to advise you on career-related matters.

 If you work in Finland, you have to pay taxes on your income, even if you are a student.
 The taxation policy depends on how long you stay in Finland and on the type of your employment.
 If you stay in Finland for longer than 6 months, you will be taxed progressively, meaning that your tax rate depends on your annual income level.

 Before you start working, you need to get a tax card and/or an individual tax number from the Tax Administration.
 For this, you will need to have a Finnish personal identity code (ID).
-Please check the detailed instructions from the Finnish Tax Administration.
+Please check the detailed instructions from the Finnish Tax Administration website.

 We help you design a sustainable and meaningful career path